a2roger/backup/w3_computervision/readme.md

 #### 1. Install the "OpenCV for Processing" library

-Using `Tools/Add Tool...`, click on "Libraries" tab, search for library name and click "Install".
+Using `Sketch/Import Library.../Add Library...`, search for the library name and click "Install".

 > **Note that OpenCV is a very large library, so install it where you have a fast connection** (e.g. avoid eduroam at peak times.)